nbrest/kamehouse/README.md

 [VlcRc](kamehouse-vlcrc/README.md)

 The modules commons, commons-core and commons-test are jar libraries imported by the other modules.
+GRoot is a webapp built with js and php to do admin stuff I usually do through the command line.
-All the other modules are web apps.
+All the other modules are webapps deployable to tomcat.
 All of them are API based except for the UI module that contains the frontend code and connects to the other modules through their APIs.